julianser/hed-dlg-truncated/README.md

     python Evaluation/embedding_metrics.py <ground_truth_responses> <model_outputs> <word_emb>

-where &lt;ground_truth_responses&gt; is a file containing the ground truth responses, and &lt;word_emb&gt; is the path to the binarized word embeddings.
+where &lt;ground_truth_responses&gt; is a file containing the ground truth responses, &lt;model_outputs&gt; is the file generated above and &lt;word_emb&gt; is the path to the binarized word embeddings.
 For the word embeddings, we recommend to use Word2Vec trained on the GoogleNews Corpus: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM.